Meet the Desert Jet Team!

 Denise Wilson, CAM, President and CEO

-Denise Wilson founded Desert Jet with the intent of bringing the desert’s corporate flight departments together as a cooperative to reduce the cost of aircraft operating expenses.
+Denise Wilson founded Desert Jet in 2007 with the intent of bringing the desert’s corporate flight departments together as a cooperative to reduce the cost of aircraft operating expenses.
 This cooperative expanded to fill the need for a quality private jet charter service in the region and soon resulted in Desert Jet landing on the Inc. 500 list of the nation’s fastest-growing companies multiple years in a row.

 Denise’s experience prior to forming Desert Jet includes both flying and management positions for several airline, charter and corporate flight departments.
 Her expertise is in aircraft acquisition and management as well as in the implementation of programs to enhance the safety of flight operations.
 She provides turbine transition, initial operating experience and standardization training for pilots new to aircraft type, specializing in the Citation family of aircraft.

 Denise is qualified by the National Business Aviation Association as a Certified Aviation Manager (CAM).
 She has approximately 7900 hours of flight experience, with substantial pilot in command and single pilot experience in Citations (Citation Encore, Bravo, Ultra, Excel, 501, II, S/II, V, CJ, CJ1, CJ2, CJ3).
 She has type ratings in the Citation 500 and 525 series, Gulfstream III, Boeing 737, Hawker 1000, Westwind and the Saab 340.
 She is the company’s Check Airman on the CE500 and CE525 series aircraft.